Vikrant Bhargava: Career

 Bhargava later became the head of a private investment company, Veddis Ventures, registered in Gibraltar.
 According to the Electoral Commission, Bhargava has donated around £200,000 to the Conservative Party via two of his companies, Stellite Finance and Aria Properties.

+In 2018, he founded FIRST UK, which aims to get more students interested in STEM through robotics.

+Personal life

+He is married to Surbhi Virmani, a cosmetic dermatologist and anesthesiologist.